Do you cringe at video of your dance?

 How do the classes work?

-- Each week, participants explore a different critique method
+- Each week, participants explore a different response method

 - Instructor explains and demos each week’s tools